m4ury4p/IIITB_ASIC_traffic_controller/README.md

 # iiitb_tlc -> traffic_light_controller
-This repository contains design of a traffic light controlling module made by verlilog and simulation of the same.
+This repository contains design of a traffic light controlling module made using verlilog and simulation of the same.

 ## Introduction
 Traffic lights are signaling devices used to manage traffic using different colours of light(Red, Green and Yellow).
 Usually we have two traffic light connected by same module working in sync.
 They are placed on cross-roads to avoid accidents and to maintain proper movement on roads.
 This model can be implemented using a microcontroller, programmable gate array or application specific IC.